gavinhoward/bc/manuals/dc/EHN.1.md

 **DC_SIGINT_RESET**

-:   If this environment variable exists and contains an integer, then a non-zero
-    value makes dc(1) reset on **SIGINT**, rather than exit, and zero makes dc(1) exit.

-    If dc(1) is not in interactive mode (see the **INTERACTIVE MODE** section), then this environment variable has no effect because dc(1) exits on **SIGINT** when not in interactive mode.
+:   If dc(1) is not in interactive mode (see the **INTERACTIVE MODE** section),
+    then this environment variable has no effect because dc(1) exits on **SIGINT** when not in interactive mode.

+    However, when dc(1) is in interactive mode, then if this environment variable exists and contains an integer, a non-zero value makes dc(1) reset on **SIGINT**, rather than exit, and zero makes dc(1) exit.
+If this environment variable exists and is *not* an integer, then dc(1) will exit on **SIGINT**.

     This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.

 **DC_TTY_MODE**

-:   If this environment variable exists and contains an integer, then a non-zero
-    value makes dc(1) use TTY mode (see the **TTY MODE** section) when it is available, and zero makes dc(1) not use TTY mode.
+:   If TTY mode is *not* available (see the **TTY MODE** section), then this
+    environment variable has no effect.

-    If TTY mode is *not* available, then this environment variable has no effect.
+    However, when TTY mode is available, then if this environment variable exists and contains an integer, then a non-zero value makes dc(1) use TTY mode, and zero makes dc(1) not use TTY mode.

     This environment variable overrides the default, which can be queried with the **-h** or **-\-help** options.

 **DC_PROMPT**

+:   If TTY mode is *not* available (see the **TTY MODE** section), then this
+    environment variable has no effect.

-:   If this environment variable exists and contains an integer, then a non-zero
-    value makes dc(1) use a prompt when the TTY mode (see the **TTY MODE** section) is available, and zero makes dc(1) not use a prompt.
+    However, when TTY mode is available, then if this environment variable exists and contains an integer, a non-zero value makes dc(1) use a prompt, and zero or a non-integer makes dc(1) not use a prompt.
 If this environment variable does not exist and **DC_TTY_MODE** does, then the value of the **DC_TTY_MODE** environment variable is used.

-    If TTY mode is *not* available, then this environment variable has no effect.

-    This environment variable or the **DC_TTY_MODE** environment variable override the default, which can be queried with the **-h** or **-\-help** options.
+    This environment variable and the **DC_TTY_MODE** environment variable override the default, which can be queried with the **-h** or **-\-help** options.